bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM (Document Object Model) is an object representation of html elements of a webpage. with DOM we can manupulat the page and can change document structure, content, and styling.

 2. What is an event?

+    every user interaction with a site is an event such as moving the mouse, scrolling the page, pressing a key on the keyboard, and a click on the mouse.

 3. What is an event listener?

+    the tracking process and the action while processing an event is called an event listener.

 4. Why would we convert a NodeList into an Array?

+    we convert it because NodeList is like an array but they don't feature many or javascript array like forEach, map, filter, etc.

 5. What is a component?

+    component has several parts such as html, css, and javascript. component - html: becuase of focusing on UI, no need to access database from any other source. component - css: in css, components are stand-alone.

 ### Git Set up